-That means you're responsible
+Running your own SMSF means you're responsible

-Each fund needs to be independently audited annually.
+Each SMSF needs to be independently audited annually.
 The audit includes an assessment of the fund's overall compliance with the rules and a financial audit.
 Auditors report problems and breaches to the trustees who can take appropriate action, but they must also report them directly to the ATO, which means the ATO may prosecute you.

-Penalties can range from asking the trustees to offer an undertaking to the ATO to correct the problems, to civil and criminal actions with high financial penalties and/or imprisonment.
+Penalties can range from asking the trustees to offer an undertaking to the ATO to correct the problems, to civil and criminal actions with financial penalties and/or imprisonment.

 The ATO can also make the fund non-complying, which has dire financial consequences for members as it means that the fund's assets and income may be taxed at a penalty rate instead of the concessional super tax rate of 15%.

-- Self-managed super gives you control to choose your own investments.
+- Self-managed super gives you the control to choose your own investments.
 As long as you follow the rules and the fund's investment strategy, you have a lot of flexibility.

-- It can be more cost-effective than other types of super, but this depends on how much you have to invest and how much professional advice and administrative assistance you need.
+- It can be more cost effective than other types of super, but this depends on how much you have to invest and how much professional advice and administrative assistance you need.